Argentina Inc fears 'virtual default' as FX noose tightened

 The companies declined to comment.
 YPF has already restructured part of the debt and does not expect refinancing problems.

-“This is a step never taken before, which puts firms in a situation of virtual default beyond the credit risk that they have,” said an Argentine executive at an exporting firm facing around $20 million of payments in December.
+“This is a step never taken before, which puts firms in a situation of virtual default beyond the credit risk that they have,” said an Argentine executive at an exporting firm facing around $20 million of payments by the end of the year.

 The executive, who asked not to be named, said his firm would present a tentative restructuring plan to the central bank before Sept.
 30.